 Ultra Petroleum (UPL)

-Ultra's Pinedale and Marcellus assets represent one of the best one-two punches in the North American E&P market.
-The firm's sizable inventory and industry-leading cost structure should support a decade or more of profitable, double-digit growth, even in the face of continued low gas prices.
-A takeout offer from one of the majors or a larger independent could also help fast-track value realization.
-As a company, Ultra is both scalable enough and "bite-size" enough to attract a wide range of potential suitors.
-If acquired, Ultra's takeout price could exceed our fair value estimate on a stand-alone basis.
+Ultra's Pinedale and Marcellus assets represent one of the best one-two punches in North American upstream.
+The company remains well positioned to take advantage of a secular recovery in natural gas prices, thanks to its low-cost structure and long runway for growth.
+Ultra's balance sheet could tighten further over the next few quarters as hedges roll off, but under current strip prices the company should be fine from a covenant perspective.
+A takeout offer from one of the majors or a larger independent could help fast-track value realization: As a company, Ultra is both scalable enough and "bite-size" enough to attract a wide range of suitors.
+If Ultra is acquired, its takeout price could exceed our fair value estimate on a stand-alone basis.

 If you'd like to track and analyze the stocks mentioned above, click here to create a watch list.
 Then simply click "continue," name your watch list, and click "done."
 (If this link does not work, please register with Morningstar.com--registration is free--or sign in if you're already a member, and try again.)
 This will allow you to save and monitor these holdings within our Portfolio Manager.